 Planning, preparing and using instructional materials with a wide variety of learners.
 Transparencies, lettering aids, color slides, audio cassettes, simulations, and portable video.
-Not open to students enrolled in Educational Technology and Librarianship Credential or M.A. program or with credit in Educational Technology and Librarianship 541.

-540. Educational Technology (3) I, II, S
+540. Instructional Technology (3) I, II, S

 Six hours of activity.

-Applications of educational technology to instruction and learning, Individualization through the use of media.
-Includes film, TV, simulation, programmed instruction, computers and multimedia.
+Role of instructional systems development in education and training.
+Issues in instructional technology, self-instructional programs, competency-based instruction, new technologies of instruction and training.

-541. Media Production Techniques (3)
+541. Media Production (3) I, II

+Nine hours of laboratory.

+Prerequisite recommended: Educational Technology and Librarianship 404.
+Planning and production of media for instruction and training.
+Cost estimation and control, facilities design, legal requirements, production practices and personnel, storyboarding and scripting.
+542. Advanced Production Techniques (3) Nine hours of laboratory.

+Prerequisite recommended: Educational Technology and Librarianship 541.
+Application of communication principles, skills, and techniques pertaining to the design and production of light and heat sensitive instructional materials to problems of educational communication and instructional development.
+544. Instructional Design (3) I, II Six hours of activity.

+Systematic approach to instructional design.
+Review of research and theory in instructional strategy development.
+Analysis, design and development of instructional and training products and programs.

+546. Basic Reference Materials (3) I, II

 Six hours of activity.

-Prerequisite recommended: Educational Technology and Librarianship 404.
-Planning and production of still media formats for instruction.
-Lettering techniques, illustrations, overhead transparencies, high contrast materials, storyboarding, scripting and slide/tape presentations.
-Not open to students with credit in Educational Technology and Librarianship 532.
-542. Advanced Production Techniques (3) Prerequisite recommended: Educational Technology and Librarianship 541.
-Application of communication principles, skills and techniques pertaining to the design and production of light and heat sensitive instructional materials to problems of educational communication and instructional development.
-544. Instructional Materials Design (3) I, II Systematic approach to instructional design.
-Review of research and theory in materials design and programmed instruction.
-Development and validation of programmed materials in various formats.
-546. Basic Reference Materials (3) I, II General reference books, bibliographies and source materials with emphasis on their use in the school library media center.
-547. Selection of Instructional Materials (3) I, II Prerequisite recommended: Educational Technology and Librarianship 445.
+General reference books, bibliographies and source materials with emphasis on their use in the school library media center.
+547. Selection of Instructional Materials (3) I, II Six hours of activity.

+Prerequisite recommended: Educational Technology and Librarianship 445.
 Selection criteria and development of written policy statements.
 Annotations, reviewing media, standard catalogs and bibliographies.
 548. Cataloging and Classification (3) I, II Two lectures and three hours of laboratory.

+Prerequisite recommended: Educational Technology and Librarianship 445.
+A practical approach to organizing instructional materials in school library media centers.
+Descriptive cataloging, classification, and choice of subject headings.
+Basic knowledge of typing helpful.
+549. Ethnic Materials for Children and Young People (3) Six hours of activity.

+Survey and evaluation of instructional material for children and young people of varied ethnic and cultural groups.
+Opportunity for selective and critical in-depth reading, listening, viewing, analysis and evaluation.

+553. Workshop in Educational Television (3)

+Nine hours of laboratory.

+The procedures and theories of television production as it pertains to closed circuit and instructional use of television.
+The selection and utilization of program content and the method of presenting material through the television medium will be discussed and demonstrated.
+Not open to students with credit in Telecommunications and Film 320.
+571. Introduction to Computers in Education (3) I One lecture and six hours of laboratory.